 - Explore the current role of students in curriculum reform activities, opportunities of students as partners, and aspirational âwhat could beâ models for curriculum reform

 - Identify existing curriculum reform practices that reposition students as collaborative partners in reform efforts, and imagine possibilities for students and staff co-creating curriculum together

 - Articulate real risks, challenges and opportunities of students as partners in curriculum transformation rhetoric and propose ways of migrating such risks to foster genuine student-staff learning relationships

-This session will be facilitated by Dr Karin Crawford and Wendy Green.
+This session will be facilitated by Dr Karin Crawford, Dr Kelly Matthews, and Lucy Mercer-Mapstone

 If you would like to be a member of one of these exciting working groups throughout the conference then please indicate, when registering, which stream you would like to attend (places are limited to 25 per stream) along with a short expression of interest stating your interest and experience in the area (max 300 words).

 These streams are sponsored by